Mojo Motors

 Mojo Motors, Inc. was an American automotive classified website for preowned automobiles.

+Background

 Founder Paul Nadjarian was a Ford Motor Company and eBay Motors executive before starting Mojo Motors, Inc. in 2011.
-The startup aggregates used cars from dealerships in a geographic area that offer discount pricing and then alerts shoppers when the price of the vehicle they are following drops in price.
+The startup aggregates used cars from dealerships in a geographic area that offer discount pricing and then alerts shoppers, when the price of the vehicle they are following drops in price.

+Funding

 In 2012, the company secured nearly $5 million in funding from venture firms Atlas Venture, RPM Ventures and NextView Ventures to expand nationwide.